 Pink tongued skinks (Hemisphaeriodon gerrardii) are a medium sized semi-arboreal lizard native to the forests and woodlands of Eastern Australia.
 They generally reach a size of around 15-18 inches in length, about half of their total length is a thick prehensile tail that enables them to hold onto branches and balance while climbing.
 Babies are often flighty and nervous but tend to relax once they reach a more handleable size, these inquisitive and active skinks can make wonderful pets and entertaining display animals.
 While babies are born with a blueish purple tongue, as they age the pigment of the tongue changes to a nice bright shade of pink.

 Babies and juveniles can be kept in 10-20 gallon sized enclosures, preferably focusing on less floor space and more height.
-Here at LFGH we use 22"x16.5"x24" enclosures by D.W.
-Geckos, they work wonderfully for adult pairs and groups of juveniles.
+Here at LFGH we use 16"x16"X24" enclosures by Herptastic Reptiles, that work wonderfully for babies and juveniles.
 These semi-arboreal lizards will enjoy a variety of branches and vines for climbing as well as multiple hiding spots.
 Cork bark, coconuts, and moss hangers are wonderful options for hides.
 Humidity should be maintained around 50-60%, this can often be accomplished by misting every 1-3 days given your climate and providing a decent sized water bowl.
 Moss, leaf litter, and plants provide additional hiding spots and can be aesthetically pleasing for a variety of enclosures.

 Babies and juveniles can be kept in groups, but keeping adults together should be closely considered as males will fight.
 Groups of females and male/female pairs can typically be housed together provided enough hides and decor are provided for both animals.